Public-facts intake

 We sell process quality, pipeline discipline, and proposal readiness, not guaranteed awards.

-CUI, export-controlled material, proprietary pricing, and sensitive proposal data require special handling.
+CUI, FCI, export-controlled material, proprietary pricing, and final proposal content require written handling approval.

-Bid/no-bid calls, submissions, outreach, client claims, contracts, and spending require approval.
+Bid/no-bid calls, outreach, client claims, public proof, paid tools, and spending require recorded approval.

 Short answers, clear boundaries, and no award promises.